-Revista Portuguesa de CardiologiaPortuguese Journal of Cardiology
+Revista Portuguesa de Cardiologia

+Portuguese Journal of Cardiology

+www.revportcardiol.org

-CrossMark www.revportcardiol.org IMAGE IN CARDIOLOGY Pulmonary artery sling: An incidental finding Sling da artéria pulmonar: um achado acidental Joana O. Miranda, José Monterroso, Jorge Moreira, Maria João Baptista Servico de Cardiologia Pediátrica, Centro Hospitalar São João, Porto, Portugal Received 2 January 2014; accepted 27 January 2014 Available online 20 August 2014 A previously healthy one-month infant was referred to our institution due to a heart murmur.
+IMAGE IN CARDIOLOGY Pulmonary artery sling: An incidental finding Sling da artéria pulmonar: um achado acidental

+Joana O. Miranda, José Monterroso, Jorge Moreira, Maria João Baptista Serviço de Cardiologia Pediátrica, Centro Hospitalar São João, Porto, Portugal Received 2 January 2014; accepted 27 January 2014 Available online 20 August 2014 A previously healthy one-month infant was referred to our institution due to a heart murmur.
 The transthoracic echocardiogram showed the pulmonary trunk giving rise to the right pulmonary artery (RPA), but the left pulmonary artery (LPA) was not identified in its usual location.
 Instead the LPA was arising from the RPA and coursing leftward behind the trachea, with a turbulent flow (peak velocity 1.5 m/s) (Video 1).
 An associated ostium secundum atrial septal defect was diagnosed.
 The suspected diagnosis of pulmonary artery sling was confirmed by computed tomographic angiography.
 The LPA was seen originating from the posterior aspect of the RPA and coursing over the right mainstem bronchus and then from right to left, posterior to the trachea and anterior to the esophagus, to reach the hilum of the left lung, and causing a mild compression of the origin of the LPA (Figure 1).
 Besides the pulmonary artery sling and the atrial septal defect, a partial anomalous pulmonary venous return was identified, with the left superior pulmonary vein draining in the left brachiocephalic vein (Figure 2).
 The anomalous origin of the LPA known as pulmonary artery sling is a rare form of vascular ring.
-In the vast majority of patients it is associated with respiratory symptoms in the first year of life, due to tracheal stenosis, and with a Figure 1 Computed tomographic angiography reveals anomalous origin of the LPA from the posterior aspect of the RPA.
-The aberrant LPA (black arrow) runs behind the trachea as it courses to the left pulmonary hilum, causing a mild compression of the origin of the LPA. high mortality rate if there is no surgical intervention.
+In the vast majority of patients it is associated with respiratory symptoms in the first year of life, due to tracheal stenosis, and with a high mortality rate if there is no surgical intervention.
 In our case, the heart murmur led to early medical attention.
-The findings on echocardiography and computed tomographic angiography allowed an early non-invasive diagnosis, avoiding a potentially severe and life-threatening acute presentation.
-E-mail address: joanam@gmail.com (J.O.
+The findings on echocardiography and computed tomographic angiography allowed an early non-invasive diagnosis, avoiding a potentially severe and life-threatening acute presentation. lous origin of the LPA from the posterior aspect of the RPA.
+The aberrant LPA (black arrow) runs behind the trachea as it courses to the left pulmonary hilum, causing a mild compression of the Computed tomographic angiography reveals anoma- E-mail address: joanam@gmail.com (J.O.
 Miranda).

-RPÁ ^{} Corresponding author.
+high mortality rate if there is no surgical into ^{} Corresponding author.